husseinelkheshen/Blockchain-Ticket-Platform/README.md

 #### Front end

 Samantha will frame the event portal which enables venues to create and manage events, create and manage tickets, schedule release, and validate tickets.
-She will also modify existing wireframes for the search funciton, and wirefram event listings for the explore and search functions.
+She will also modify existing wireframes for the search funciton, and wireframe event listings for the explore and search functions.
 She will also code a visualization in d3.js that allows the host of an event to visualize the state of the ticket blockchain.

+Euirim will design and implement the request forms for the web server and the requests between the API server and the web server.
+Pablo will integrate the aforementioned API endpoints with the Blockchain backend.

 #### Back end